-Figure 26: Aeromagnetic Lineament Extraction Map Superimpose on Geological Map of the study area
+Figure 26: Aeromagnetic Lineaments Superimposed on geological map of the study area

 Conclusion This study successfully integrated multiple data sources and applied advanced image processing techniques to overcome challenging terrain, resulting in a more comprehensive and accurate understanding of the geology, structural trend and mineral potential of the study area.
 The geological mapping revealed eight (8) lithology in the area including porphyritic granite, quartz-schist, amphibole schist, talc schist, quartzite, banded gneiss, pegmatite and diorite with porphyritic granite being the most extensive in the area.
 Lineament studies reveal that NE-SW, NS-EW and NEE-SWW structural orientation dominate the area.
 Total magnetic intensity value ranges from 46.6nT to 119.5nT, suggesting contrast magnetic susceptibilities and variation in structural extends of the lithology in the area.
 Zones with high magnetic susceptibility ranging from 119.5nT to 99.9nT, implies the rocks in this area are very easily magnetized by the Earth's magnetic field, which is the characteristic of ferromagnetic minerals like magnetite and other iron-rich minerals.
 Low magnetic intensity values ranging from 46.6nT to 86.8nT connotes deviation in the magnetic field pattern in the area.
 This zone suggests low magnetic susceptibility which means that the rocks are not easily magnetized.
 These magnetic lows are highly significant for mineral exploration because this process of demagnetization is often associated with the deposition of valuable metals like gold, copper, and silver, which are carried by the same hydrothermal fluid.
 The low magnetic signature essentially acts as a "footprint" of the hydrothermal system.
 Phyllic and argillic hydrothermal alterations are peculiar to this transport.
 Structurally, low magnetic intensity areas tend to coincide with fault intersections, shear zones, and intrusive contacts, which act as pathways for hydrothermal fluids.
 A prominent major structural feature cutting through the study area in the NE-SW direction suspected to be Ifewara fault zone, coincide with strong magnetic anomalies at the Northeast, central and Southwest.
 These are the most promising target zones for mineral exploration in the study area.
 Results of Euler deconvolution analysis indicate that linear structures encountered are shallow and deep seated which range from < 200m to > 1600m.
 This is peculiar to epithermal ore processes which can result to the formation of vein hosted Epithermal Deposits like gold, electrum, argentite, and chalcopyrite.
 Ultimately, this study contributes to the ongoing efforts to improve geological mapping and resource assessment in Nigeria, paving the way for sustainable mineral exploration and development.